riyearn/riyearn/README.md

 for randos, use tone tags if wanted. feel free to c+h, interact, or anything of the likes. if you're going c+h, please whisper me so i won't move (^_^). also, i don't respond to whispers unless genuinely needed so i'm sorry for that

+**avoid shipping me with my friends. whomever i'm with is a friend, as i don't have a partner.**

 #

 **REFRAIN FROM INTERACTING.**